ii/coredns/plugin.md

 ## Logging

 If your plugin needs to output a log line you should use the `plugin/pkg/log` package.
-CoreDNS does not implement log levels as such.
-The standard way of outputing is: `log.Printf("[LEVEL] ...")`, and LEVEL can be: `INFO`, `WARNING` or `ERROR`.
+This package implements log levels.
+The standard way of outputting is: `log.Info` for info level messages.
+The levels available are `log.Info`, `log.Warning`, `log.Error`, `log.Debug`.
+Each of these also has a `f` variant.

 In general, logging should be left to the higher layers by returning an error.
-However, if there is a reason to consume the error but notify the user, then logging in the plugin can be acceptable.
-The `log` package does have Debug* function that are used the debug logs; those logs are only outputted when the *debug* plugin is loaded in the server.
+However, if there is a reason to consume the error and notify the user, then logging in the plugin itself can be acceptable.
+The `Debug*` functions only output something when the *debug* plugin is loaded in the server.

 ## Metrics